Slim95Chrisp/triangle-tracker/README.md

 Safari would be used to launch the applicaction.
 The challenge was editing the syntax.
 Using the Chrome console & JSFiddle helped.
 ## Setup Instructions
-Input the length values in the form and click Submit.
+Scroll down to the form.
+Input the length values for Side A, Side B and Side C.
+Click **Submit**.
+To input another set of lengths, click **Reset**.
 ## Behaviour Driven Development
 | Behaviour     | Input Example | Output Example |
 | ------------- |:-------------:| -----:|